Fresh Start

 IT TOOK ME THREE DAYS!

-No kidding, it took me three whole days (6-8 hours a day) to get everything, wound, weighed, labelled and put away.
-I may have lurched out of the room each of those three nights like Quasimodo but when I crawled into bed I was content.
+I’m not kidding, it took three whole days (6-8 hours a day) to get everything, wound, weighed, labelled and put away.
+I lurched out of the room each of those three nights like Quasimodo but when I crawled into bed I was content.

 The Relief

 I’m glad to say I now have a restful space to sit and work in our ‘room of requirement’.
-No more need to ‘make’ space for myself, it’s already there. finally I don’t need to move anything out of the way to find what I’m looking for.
-I can find anything I need in seconds, not minutes or hours.
+I don’t need to ‘make’ space for myself, it’s already there.
+I don’t need to move anything out of the way to find what I’m looking for.
+Finding things I need now takes seconds, not minutes (or hours).
 I can even leave the door open when we have visitors without any embarrassment.
-BONUS…my OCD Husband is even happy to go in the room, a rare and beautiful experience in itself.
+BONUS…my OCD Husband is even happy to go into the room, a rare and beautiful experience in itself.

-If you want to get organised this year, don’t do what I did.
+If you are looking to get organised this year, don’t do what I did.

 I did some things right